-Trying to VBoxManage in order to manage your cirtual machines, but already stuck at the first step?
+Trying to VBoxManage in order to manage your virtual machines, but already stuck at the first step?
 Here’s how to fix it.

 ‘VBoxManage’ is not recognized as an internal or external command, operable program or batch file.

-If you type ‘VBoxManage’ in the command prompt, you expect a list of commands to pop up.
+If you type VBoxManage in the command prompt, you expect a list of commands to pop up.
 However, when the command is not added to the PATH, it just won’t work.
-This is the list of directories of which Windows can run executables from.
+The PATH is the list of directories of which Windows can run executables from.
 VBoxManage.exe is the one you are trying to launch, but Windows has not identified the directory of this program.

 set PATH=%PATH%;"C:\Program Files\Oracle\VirtualBox"